bgamari/ghc-wiki-import/gitolite-plan.md

 Austin Seipp (thoughtpolice) and Herbert Valerio Riedel (hvr) can be contacted about details or specifics.
+If you encounter any issues, you can also comment on [\#8121](https://gitlab.staging.haskell.org/ghc/ghc/issues/8121).